thembamalungani/marsrover/README.md

 created, commands can be passed to it and executed.

 A rover is place on a grid and at any specific time has a position (which is the coordinates in the grid and direction).
-The rover can be moved by executing commands which are passed to the grid which then determines the next position of the rover.
+The rover can be moved by executing commands which are passed to the grid which then determines the next position of the rover relative to the current position.

 ## Testing
 To ensure the correctness of the code, functional tests were added to make sure that at any point in time, the program can be validated that it is still functining as intended and meets the functional requirements.